Privacy Notice: Staff

 - Rectification of inaccurate or incomplete data.

-- HR, on behalf of the University, to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing.
+- The People Team, on behalf of the University, to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing.

 You have the right to lodge a complaint to the Information Commissioner’s Office if you believe that the University has not followed the requirements of the GDPR with regard to your personal data.